Tianyang928/littleant-26.1.2/docs/ai-api-with-discription.md

 - `name` (`TEXT`), default ``
 - `list` (`LIST`), default ``

-Description: Appends all values from one list to another named list.
+Description: Parses the bracketed `list` input and appends each of its top-level values to the named list.
+Nested lists are appended as single values.

 ### `add_value`